 As I’ve mentioned before, Coca-Cola is my favorite type of soda.
 And that is why I keep making fun desserts with it.
 This time I’m using the classic flavor of Coke, so I thought I should use the classic flavor of chocolate to go with it.

-For this recipe the coca-cola is boiled down to a thicker syrup that makes the cola flavor a lot stronger.
-The coca-cola syrup adds a depth of flavor in these cookies that doesn’t exist without it.
+For these Chocolate Coca-Cola recipe the Coca-Cola is boiled down to a thicker syrup that makes the cola flavor a lot stronger.
+The Coca-Cola syrup adds a depth of flavor in these cookies that doesn’t exist without it.
 They don’t end up being too sweet though, which is important.

 Besides being really delicious, they are also incredibly pretty.
 I loved taking photos of them, especially with the bright red Coca-Cola can next to them.
 I may have overdone it with the photos, but its still true that they are very pretty.
 If you give these out to other people they are sure to be impressed by both their flavor and their appearance.